 The recent thread about the Court TV documentary on Crazy Eddie got me reminiscing.
 As the man responsible for developing Crazy Eddie’s advertising and managing that campaign from 1974 through 1983, it still amazes me that 30 years after that work began it is still so highly talked about and remembered.
 I was asked to participate in the Court TV documentary, but other than providing a few photographs, I declined.
 So instead, as long as I was reminiscing I thought I’d share with you here some Crazy Eddie history and trivia that few people talk about, or even know about …

 Crazy Eddie (or Sights and Sounds as it was named back then) was one of the very early regular advertisers on FM radio.
-The corporate name then was ERS Electronics (ERS stood for Eddie, Rose and Sam – Eddie’s parents).
+The corporate name then was ERS Electronics (ERS stood for Eddie, Ronnie and Sam – Eddie’s cousin and father, respectively).

 The first station Eddie advertised on was WCBS-FM.
 The rate was $5 a spot, buy one get one free.
 To top that, Eddie never paid the bill, and CBS-FM kept the spots on the air anyway.